yuan-jiang/yuan-jiang.github.io/_posts/2015-11-17-ansible-basics.md

 tags: python automation
 ---

-Ansible - command from command line and playbook
+Execute remote command from command line and playbook with ansible.

 #Execute simple commands on remote node with Ansible from command line
 {% highlight bash %}